MoM

 Framework to applied tools

-This internal bridge explains how canonical explanation on WinMedia connects to applied use on MandalaStacks.
+This section shows how canonical explanation on WinMedia connects to applied use on MandalaStacks.

 Canonical explanation of MoM

 The body below carries the full conceptual articulation.
-Applied use remains a downstream bridge rather than the primary frame.
+Applied use remains downstream rather than the primary frame.

 What is MoM#